Articles on: Staging

 Code Editor

-Directly write and edit WordPress source code files for your website.
+InstaWP allows you to directly write and edit WordPress source code files for your website.
+Click Code Editor to open the editor options.

 A dialog window will appear, allowing you to choose the code editor of your choice from the following: